IBM-Cloud/docs/admin/adminpublic.md

 <dd>Space auditors have permissions for read-only access to all information about the space, such as information about applications and services, settings, reports, and logs.</dd>
 </dl>

+**Note**: Users that are assigned the manager or developer role can access the VCAP_SERVICES environment variable.
+However, a user that is assigned the auditor role, can't access VCAP_SERVICES.
+In addition, content in VCAP_SERVICES is not partially redacted based on the user role.

 ### Managing your organizations
 {: #orgmng}